You've Got What? Flu - seasonal influenza

 PDF 79 KB

-See the Stop the Flu Before It Stops You page for a list of resources and links relating to influenza.
+See the Stop the Flu Before It Stops You page for information about flu vaccination.

 Influenza, commonly known as the flu, is a highly infectious viral illness caused by influenza A or B viruses.
 It affects the nose and throat and may also affect the lungs.